K-Majek/nodejs-recruitment-task/documentation.md

 - `401` status and error message, when user has sent no `Authorization` header.
 - `403` status and error message, when user has expired or invalid `JWT token`
 - `500` status and error message, when the database is down

+# Testing

+- project contains e2e tests in route `~/web/src/router.test.js`.
+Uncomment them and type `npm test` in the `web` folder in order to run them.
+- you can change the host and the port if you like in `host` and `port` constant variables